Vinylango25/Active-Semi-Supervised-Learning-SSALAD-Project-/README.md

 - **`utils/label_query.py`**:  Functions for querying labels in the dataset.
 - **`utils/result_plotter.py`**: Funtion for plotting the results of the experiment.
 - **`utils/semi_supervised_trainer.py`**: Function which runs the semi-supervised learning experiment for each dataset and model.

+### Reseach Papers References:
+- For some ideas on the working, some papers were reviewed which ca be seen on the folder `./jupyter/reseach_papers`.
+It has the following papers;
+    - SPADE: Semi-supervised Anomaly Detection under Distribution Mismatch
+    - Label Propagation for Deep SSL (generates a nearest neighbor graph and conducts label propagation through transductive learning on the training set.)
+    - ALIF (an extension of the already popular Isolation Forest (IF) anomaly detection model).